Site Testing -- The Early Days

 The Mt.
 Graham site thus combines the familiar advantages of existing southwestern sites with very good image sharpness, low light pollution, an altitude high enough for infrared work and an existing paved access highway.
 It is essentially unique in its astronomical qualities at least in the continental United States.

 The image of the Mt.
 Graham night sky was taken from High Peak (the 10,720-foot summit of Mt.
 Graham) in 1985 by Doug Officer and Paul Welch.
 A special camera built by Roger Angel and personnel from the Steward Observatory Mirror Lab combined a 16 mm Nikon fish-eye lens and a 120-format Hasselblad back.
 The 20 minute exposure at F/4 was with Sakura 400 negative film hypersensitized by Lumicon.
 The camera tracked the apparent rotation of the stars during the exposure, so the silhouettes of the trees and two radio antennas on the horizon are slightly blurred.
 The summer Milky Way dominates the picture under this dark sky.
 The yellow glows on the horizon to the West are the lights of Phoenix and Tucson.
-Click on the image to see a larger 2000x2000 pixel version in a 1 MB JPEG file.
 The original photo was scanned by Jacob Rigoli.
 Copyright 1997, Steward Observatory, The University of Arizona.